 Watch Your Portions

 Weight gain and weight loss is an energy equation.
-Yes, that’s simplified, but if you take in too many calories—more than your body needs or can burn—you are going to gain weight.
+Yes, that’s simplified, but if you take in too many calories—more than your body needs or can burn—you will gain weight.
 To lose weight steadily and keep it off, watch those portions.

 The size of your fist = A medium fruit, one cup of rice or pasta